HidenoriMatsubayashi/waffle/README.md

 - Keyboard, mouse and touch inputs support

 ## 2. System requirements

-You need to install the following dependent libraries to build this software.
+Install the following dependent libraries to build this software.
 Here introduce how to install the libraries on Debian-based systems like Ubuntu.

 ### Operating Systems

-**Ubuntu 20.04** is recommended to develop and build this software.
+Ubuntu 20.04 or above is recommended to develop and build this software.

 ### Dependent libraries

 #### Development environment

 - clang
 - cmake
 - build-essential